 - eat protein from pasture-raised, naturally grazed animals

 - eat plenty of good fats.
-Olive oil, coconut oil, and fat from pastured animals, for example.
+Olive oil, coconut oil, and fat from pastured animals, for example

-I’ll wrap this up with a few more citations to peruse if you’re so inclined.
+A few more citations for you to check out if you’re so inclined.
 This is hardly an exhaustive listing; just something to get you started if you’d like to research this area of study independently.
-And I encourage you to do just that.

 - Changes in USDA food composition data for 43 garden crops, 1950 to 1999.
 This 2004 article published in the Journal of the American College of Nutrition compared nutritional differences in 43 garden crops between the years 1950 and 1999.
 Bottom line: Modern nutrient density (my term, not theirs) slumped 6 to 38% behind historic averages.
-Of the 13 nutrients considered, protein, calcium, phosphorous, iron, riboflavin (Vitamin B2) and vitamin C showed the most precipitous decline.
+Of the 13 nutrients considered, protein, calcium, phosphorus, iron, riboflavin (Vitamin B2) and vitamin C showed the most precipitous decline.
 Many other nutrients had likely been similarly affected, but magnesium, zinc, vitamins B6, E (and others) were not sufficiently studied in 1950 to make official claims.

 - One of the studies cited in the review above noted a drop of up to 84% in the mineral content of foods during a 62-year span (1940-2002).
 84%!!
 And this analysis included a sobering look at animal products.
 Conventionally-raised beef, for example, notched a 38% drop in iron, an 84% decrease in copper and a 4% dip in magnesium content.